Pomegranate Raita (Anar Raita)

-Pomegranate Raita (Anar Raita) is a refreshing Indian accompaniment where yogurt is mixed with pomegranate juice, pomegranate arils, green chilies, and spice powders.
-This sweet and spicy raita is easy to make and comes together in 10 minutes.
+Pomegranate Raita (Anar Raita) is a refreshing Indian accompaniment made with yogurt, pomegranate juice, pomegranate arils, green chilies, and spice powders.
+This sweet and spicy raita is easy to make and comes together in 15 minutes.
 Here is how to make it.

-Here are some more raita recipes that you might like – Mooli Raita, Beetroot Raita, Boondi Raita, Sprouted Chickpea Raita, Dry Fruit Raita, Banana Raita, Lauki ka raita, Bathue ka raita, Burani Raita, Carrot Raita, and Cucumber Raita.
+Here are some more raita recipes that you might like: Mooli Raita, Beetroot Raita, Boondi Raita, Sprouted Chickpea Raita, and Dried Nuts and Fruit Raita.

 Pomegranate Raita (Anar Raita or Anardana Raita) is an easy and fruity Indian accompaniment made using yogurt, pomegranate juice, juicy pomegranate pearls, green chilies, cilantro, and a few spices.

-It has a sweet spicy flavor, and creamy texture with a lovely pink hue from the pomegranate juice.
-Apart from being refreshing and delicious, it is also very healthy.
+It has a sweet, spicy flavor and creamy texture with a lovely pink hue from the pomegranate juice.

 Ingredients

-If using homemade curd (dahi), then make sure it’s not too sour in taste.
+If using homemade curd, then make sure it’s not too sour.

-Pomegranate – You will need pomegranate seeds and pomegranate juice to make the pomegranate raita recipe.
+Pomegranate (Anar) – You will need pomegranate seeds and pomegranate juice to make the pomegranate raita recipe.

-I have described the process to take out the arils from pomegranate and how to make juice out of them in the post below.
-Do read.
+In the post below, I have described the process of removing the arils from pomegranates and how to make juice from them.
+Please read.

-Spice powders – This raita is lightly spiced with red chili powder and roasted cumin powder.
-Make roasted cumin powder at home for the best flavor.
+Spice powders – This raita is lightly spiced with Kashmiri red chili powder and Roasted Cumin Powder.
+For the best flavor, make roasted cumin powder at home.

-Others – You will also need green chilies, cilantro (fresh coriander leaves), salt, and sugar.
-Adjust green chillies and red chilli powder as per your taste.
+Others – You will also need green chilies, cilantro (fresh coriander leaves), salt, and granulated white sugar.
+Adjust green chilies and red chili powder as per your taste.

-You can also add boiled and cubed potatoes, chopped or grated cucumber, chopped onions, or grated carrots to make a variation of anar ka raita.
+To make a variation of anar ka raita, you can add boiled and cubed potatoes, chopped or grated cucumber, chopped onions, or grated carrots.

-Adding a little chaat masala makes this raita tangy and spicy.
+Adding a little Chaat Masala Powder makes this raita tangy and spicy.

 Fresh mint leaves are also a great addition.